jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

     notifications_client = NotificationsAPIClient(api_key)
     ```

-1. Copy the API key you created into the `api_key` parameter in the code.
+1. Copy the API key you created into the `api_key` argument.

 Once this has been installed you are ready to send a test message.